Telecommunications in Azerbaijan: Mobile phone

 As of June 2014, Azerbaijan has 11.0 million subscribers in total, and a 107% penetration rate.

 There are three major mobile phone operators currently in Azerbaijan: Azercell, Bakcell and Nar (Brand of Azerfon).
 Azercell, Bakcell and Nar (Brand of Azerfon) offer 2G, 3G and 4G services.
-All three networks are widely modern and reliable with shops located in major towns and cities where one can purchase a sim card or get assistance if needed.
-Most unlocked mobile phones are able to be used on roaming however network charges apply.
+All three networks are widely modern and reliable, with shops located in major towns and cities where one can purchase a sim card or get assistance if needed.
+Most unlocked mobile phones can be used on roaming, however network charges apply.
 Azercell, Bakcell and Azerfon are often recommended to tourists due to the variety of tariffs available and the help available in a variety of languages.
 Other mobile phone operators include Aztelekom, AzEuroTel, Caspian Telecom and Catel Eurasiacom.

-As of June 2014, approximately 95% of all main lines are digitized and provide excellent quality services for the region.
-The remaining 5% is in modernization process.
+As of June 2014, approximately 95% of all main lines are digitized.
+The remaining 5% is in the modernization process.

 International system

-Azerbaijan is connected to the Trans-Asia-Europe (TAE) fiber-optic cable providing international connectivity to the rest of the World.
-Additionally the old Soviet system by microwave radio relay and landline connections to other countries of the Commonwealth of Independent States is still available, and by satellite earth stations.
-The main backbones of Azerbaijani networks are made by E3 or STM-1 lines via microwave units across whole country with many passive retranslations.
+Azerbaijan is connected to the Trans-Asia-Europe (TAE) fiber-optic cable, providing international connectivity to the rest of the world.
+Additionally, the old Soviet system by microwave radio relay and landline connections to other countries of the Commonwealth of Independent States is still available, and by satellite earth stations.
+The main backbones of Azerbaijani networks are made by E3 or STM-1 lines via microwave units across the whole country with many passive retranslations.

-There are two major private companies in Azerbaijan that connects the country to the global Internet network.
+There are two major private companies in Azerbaijan that connect the country to the global Internet network.
 These are AzerTelecom and Delta Telekom companies.